bmentges/brainiak_api/docs/source/concepts.rst

 A schema defines a group of instances of the same type.
 This group is hereby named a collection.

-The collection name is based on the class name plural (e.g. City -> cities)
+The recommended collection name is the plural of the schema (or class) name,  e.g. City -> cities.

 .. _concept_instance: